 A thorough and coherent dissertation proposal must be completed following the completion of courses.
 It should be about 15-20 pages in length, excluding appendices and bibliography.

 There are two different formats for dissertation production, traditional and manuscript format, the choice of which is decided on a case-by-case basis (see format below).
-The student’s Supervisor/Co-supervisors and supervisory committee must approve of the format at the time of the student’s proposal defence.
-The candidate is responsible for securing this agreement with their supervisor and committee.
-The supervisory committee must deem the proposal acceptable prior to submission of the Ethical Review.
+The student’s Co-supervisors must approve of the format at the time of approval of the student’s thesis proposal.
+The candidate is responsible for securing this agreement with their co-supervisors.
+The co-supervisors must deem the proposal acceptable prior to submission of the Ethical Review.

 Thesis Research and Writing

-The student embarks on data collection, analysis and writing of their thesis in consultation with their Supervisor/Co-supervisors.
+The student embarks on data collection, analysis and writing of their thesis in consultation with their co-supervisors.

-The student is required to present their Thesis at a departmental seminar, to take place prior to examination.
-At minimum, the Supervisor/Co-Supervisors, Graduate Officer (or delegate) and the student shall attend the seminar.
+The student is required to present their Thesis at a departmental seminar, to take place prior to or in conjunction with the examination.
+At minimum, the co-supervisors, Graduate Officer (or delegate) and the student shall attend the seminar.
 The student presents his or her work in a 20-30 minute formal, professional talk responds clearly and thoughtfully to questions.
-Changes arising from the presentation should be incorporated into the final version of the Thesis, or written justification provided to the Supervisor/Co-Supervisors why such changes have not been made.
-The student should submit the final revised version of the Thesis to the Supervisor/Co-Supervisors and their committee for approval.
-If approved, the Supervisor/Co-Supervisors will then initiate the examination process.
+Changes arising from the presentation can be incorporated into the final version of the Thesis, or written justification provided to the co-supervisors why such changes have not been made.
+The student should submit the final revised version of the Thesis to the co-supervisors for approval.
+If approved, the co-supervisors will then initiate the examination process.

 Examination of Thesis

-Once the Supervisor/Co-supervisors deems the thesis ready for examination, they must consult with the Head about recommended Examiners, complete and sign, a Supervisory Approval Form.
-The Supervisor/Co-supervisors submits this form to the main Sociology office for forwarding to the School of Graduate Studies.
+Once the co-supervisors deem the thesis ready for examination, they must consult with the Head about recommended Examiners, complete and sign, a Supervisory Approval Form.
+The co-supervisors submit this form to the main Sociology office for forwarding to the School of Graduate Studies.

-Finally, the student, in consultation with the Supervisor/Co-supervisors, makes the corrections or revisions required by the Examiners.
-The Supervisor/Co-supervisors must approve the final version to be submitted to SGS for the degree.
+Finally, the student, in consultation with the co-supervisors, makes the corrections or revisions required by the Examiners.
+The co-supervisors must approve the final version to be submitted to SGS for the degree.